-All Loveday properties are designed to ensure level access throughout.
-All bedrooms and communal living spaces at Loveday Kensington are easily accessible by wheelchair.
+All properties provide level access throughout and all suites and communal areas are accessible by wheelchair.

 Natural light has proven benefits for seniors and people living with dementia.
 Suites, dining rooms and communal spaces have all been built to maximise natural light.
 In addition, windows have been designed to allow light in without causing overheating and to help retain privacy.

 Surfaces and critical planes such as doorway surroundings have tonal contrast to help make those living with dementia more aware of their surroundings.
 This, in turn, helps movement and positioning while walking.